Personal C++ notes

 tIt oItTemp = oIt;

-If no copy constructor is explicitly defined for some class type, the compiler will create one that calls the copy constructor of each variable in the type, as long as all variables have accessible copy constructors.
+If no copy constructor is explicitly defined, the compiler will create one that calls the copy constructor of each member, as long as each has an accessible copy constructor.

-When a derived class is instantiated, the constructors of its least-derived base classes are invoked first.
-When it is destroyed, its destructor and those of its most-derived base classes are invoked first.
+When a derived class is instantiated, constructors in the least-derived base classes are invoked first.
+When it is destroyed, destructors in the most-derived classes are invoked first.

 If a base class has a default constructor, it need not be explicitly initialized by the derived class.
-If it does not, a base class initializer must be included in the derived class member initializer list:
+If it does not, a base class initializer must be specified in the initializer list:

 struct tCtl {